 2. I want to continue to innovate and live up to my potential, so that includes seeking out millennials and other generations and cultural groups besides my own.
 Occasionally I will approach a group of all men and playfully ask if they mind if I integrate their group.
-Not only do I participate in different Chambers of Commerce, including Asian and Hispanic, I also visited the local Islamic Center and a predominately African American churches.
+Not only do I participate in different Chambers of Commerce, including Asian and Hispanic, I also visited the local Islamic and Hindu Centers and predominately African American churches.
 How are you stepping out of your box to unlock potential and innovation?

 Even when I am not seeking new business, stepping out of my box can contribute to new ideas for programs and marketing approaches, for example.

 Here are a few more questions from our scorecard to see how you may be limiting or expanding your potential:

 4. What is your organization’s face to the world?
 Whose photos are on your website, media, and marketing materials?
 If everyone looks the same in your marketing materials, you may be unintentionally turning away different cultural groups, missing out on business and innovation, richness of experience and relationships.

 What cultural identities are missing, within your organization, its leadership and clientele?

 5. Even if you have a great mix (congratulations!), once you have achieved a diversity of cultural identities, how are they treated?
 Are they welcomed, included, promoted?
 How are you leveraging diversity of perspectives for greater prosperity?* Look for a future post on inclusion.
 Preview: Some organizations I am privileged to be working with as a leadership and team coach have developed an advocate approach to promotion and retention.

 How are you scoring on this section of your bias scorecard, unlocking or limiting potential and innovation, with great impact on prosperity?*